-On December 24th 2005, just after 2 AM, myself and 2 friends were driving to get some late night food after going out to see some live music.
+On December 23, 2005 I was out with a few friends seeing a band play in a local bar.
+Upon leaving, a few of us decided to go to a local chili joint for some late-night food.
 On the way to the restaurant we were arguing about what the best Pearl Jam song was.
 I was arguing for State Of Love And Trust as my favorite, but my friend John told me I was stupid and that Alive was clearly their best song.

 While waiting to turn left into the restaurant’s parking lot suddenly things went crazy.
 An unbelievably loud noise then a blur of motion.
 It seemed like it took an eternity, when in reality it was probably only a few seconds.
 Once it all stopped I struggled to piece together what had just happened.
 Confused and bleeding terribly from my nose, I attempted to open the driver’s door.
 It was stuck shut.
 At that point I realized that my friend in the passenger seat was unconscious.
 I crawled across him and out his door.
 By then customers from the restaurant had come out to help and see what had happened.
 As they helped me to the curb and told me to sit and stay still, a police cruiser came up with its lights flashing.
 It was at that point that I was told what had happened.